 - Receipts and Invoices: Keep them all.
 You may need to submit proof of payment or service.

-- Reimbursement Requests: You can pay out-of-pocket and file for reimbursement, or set up direct pay through the EMA platform—just ensure the provider is eligible.
+- Reimbursement Requests: You can pay out-of-pocket and file for reimbursement.
+Or set up direct pay through the EMA platform.
+Just make sure the provider is eligible.

 3. Refunds and Rebates

-If you get a refund for a service initially paid with scholarship funds, the money belongs back in your child’s scholarship account.
-Keeping track of these refunds helps maintain compliance and ensures other families can continue to rely on these programs.
+If you get a refund for a service paid with scholarship funds, the money belongs back in your child’s scholarship account.
+Tracking these refunds helps maintain compliance.
+It also ensures other families can keep using these programs.

 4. Deadlines & Proration

 Funding can be prorated if you delay tasks like confirming school enrollment or submitting your Student Learning Plan (PEP).
-For some families, the difference between meeting these deadlines and missing them is the difference between receiving 100% or 50% of their yearly scholarship.
+For some families, meeting these deadlines means getting 100% of their yearly scholarship instead of 50%.

 Curious how scholarship timelines fit into your daily homeschool structure?
 Best Homeschool Schedule: How Many Hours Does It Take? offers helpful time-management tips.